leviermonaites/logic-gates/README.md

 ## About
 I represented these logic gates in code to help the concept stick in my mind. <br>
-Each file consists of the test an the implementation of the logic gate
+Each directory consists of the test and the implementation of the respective logic gate